An Acquired Taste

 Jason’s eyes landed on the picture of a woman and two children, and his easy demeanor fell instantly.
 He could hazard a guess as to whose faces he was staring at.
 The photograph was dog eared, with white peeking through the folds to suggest how long it had been kept close at hand.

-He felt his heart clench; there were no words for something like this, and it was just a reminder of how much more Francis had lost than he had.
+He felt his heart clench; there were no words for something like this, and it was yet another reminder of how much more Victor had lost than he had.
 Everyone Jason knew had been lost to the passing years, not stolen from him in a blaze of gunfire.
 He had vague recollections of a younger sister, and he was sure that even before the war, if anything had happened to her, he’d have burned down the world to get her back.
 He couldn’t imagine anything happening to a child half her age.

 Voice quiet, somber, he asked, “You ever find out who did it?”

-Cody gave a long yawn.
+Cody yawned.
 He took a long sip from his thermos, then lifted the binoculars.
 “So.
 Casual question.
 When exactly does this cross into stalker territory?
-Asking for a friend—Jesus,” he barked, standing at full attention as the stifled shot rang out across their small expanse of rooftop.
-He already had a rifle in hand, scanning the scene below, before he realized that Jason was the one who’d made the shot.
+Asking for a frien—Jesus,” he barked, standing at full attention as a stifled shot rang out across the small expanse of rooftop.
+He already had a rifle in hand, scanning the scene below, until he realized that Jason was the one who’d made the shot.
 “The hell are you doing?!”

 “So—what?”
 Cody exclaimed.
 “Did you shoot him?!”

 Jason scratched at the bridge of his nose.
 “Nah.
-Just misaligned his scope.”
+Misaligned his scope.”

 “You are such an ass.”